 Burst Frozen Pipes

 When drain and water lines freeze, they may burst.
 This is especially likely if your Edmonton home has older plumbing infrastructure.
 We often find frozen copper pipes within older homes that are leaking.
-Our burst pipe repair process involves thawing the pipe, as well as conducting repair of leaks.
+Our burst pipe repair process involves thawing the pipe, as well as conducting the repair of leaks.
 After thawing your pipe according to the above steps, we’ll repair the leak using the following simple procedure:

 - Cut out the damaged segment.